fluxninja/aperture/docs/content/reference/configuration/spec.md

 <!-- vale on -->

-Inputs for the RateLimiter component
+Inputs for the _Rate Limiter_ component

 <dl>
 <dt>bucket_capacity</dt>